 - Any interference with the nest will only aggravate the bees and encourage them to sting in defence.

-- Interfering with the nest will make it more difficult for a beekeeper to deal with the bees.If you need a bees' nest removed and relocated you might consider our [Bee Removal Service]
+- Interfering with the nest will make it more difficult for a beekeeper to deal with the bees.If you are located within a radius of 30km from Ferntree Gully and need a bees' nest removed you might consider our [Bee Removal Service]

 Photos of Bee Nests